 Istio, Linkerd, and Consul Connect all have their benefits that may or may not match your technology stack’s requirements.
 Istio is the most advanced service mesh available, but can be complex and difficult to manage.
 Linkerd offers a service mesh that is more straightforward but less flexible.
 Consul Connect offers integrations with other HashiCorp solutions, namely Consul and Vault.
 As the service mesh ecosystem continues to grow, we can expect to see more features and solutions become generally available in the future.

-To learn more about implementing service mesh solutions as part of a wider DevOps practice, sign up for one our DevOps workshops, and be sure to check out my talk on Comparing Service Mesh Solutions at the Linux Foundation’s North American Open Networking Summit, April 3-5.
+To learn more about implementing service mesh solutions as part of a wider DevOps practice, sign up for one our DevOps workshops.
+They can be taken in person or online and cover a wide variety of topics.